tekknolagi/tekknolagi.github.com/_posts/2026-05-18-travel-notes-rubykaigi-hakodate.md

 * The Little BAKERY
 <!--
 * https://www.jocjapantravel.com/kanto-tokyo-bakeries/

-Nikko mountain hike
-  * Leeches??

-Hotels:
-* Kanaya was kind of like Grand Budapest Hotel.
-I'm sure it was once magical and resplendent

-Yamato moved our luggage
 -->

 We had an uneventful and reasonably easy trip home.
 Whew.
 Long post for a long